dbc60/blog/content/note/project/game development/game-development-methods.md

 title: Game Development Methods and Ideas
 date: 2016-06-18
 draft: true
-categories: project
+categories: personal productivity
-tags:
+tags: [games, development, fun, process]
-  - games
-  - development
-  - fun
 ---

 Mostly about processes, but there's some stuff on an MMO idea I have for a world based on a steampunk theme.